vicjicaman/microservice-realm/README.md

 # microservice-realm

-This is a blog that is running un Kubernetes and acts as a test/lab/battleground for the features and features that I want to test for my productions clusters, here is the link to the home page: https://blog.repoflow.com
+This is a blog that is running in Kubernetes and acts as a test/lab/battleground for the features that I want to test for my productions clusters, here is the link to the home page: https://blog.repoflow.com

 This repository have the common and bootstraping configurations for the cluster.